deltaswapio/deltaswap/wormchain/README.md

 ## Allowlists

-Accounts on wormchain are allowlisted.
-To be able to submit a tx on wormchain, you must have an account that is either:
+Accounts on deltachain are allowlisted.
+To be able to submit a tx on deltachain, you must have an account that is either:
-* A validator on wormchain that is part of a current or future guardian set, or
+* A validator on deltachain that is part of a current or future guardian set, or
-* An account that is allowlisted by a current validator on wormchain.
+* An account that is allowlisted by a current validator on deltachain.

 To create or delete an allowlist entry, you use a validator account.
 Allowlist entries can become stale, meaning the owning validators are no longer part of the validator set.
 Any validator can delete or replace stale entries.
-To manage allowlists, use the `wormchaind` client.
+To manage allowlists, use the `deltachaind` client.